ronnyworm/down-webp/README.md

 	pip install -r requirements.txt

 ## Execute
+See full parameter documentation like this:

+	python3 down-webp.py

-Saves the images in the folder (url)-images-75 (default quality level is 75)
+Saves the images in the folder (url)-images-75-down (default quality level is 75)

-	python3 down-webp.py URL
+	python3 down-webp.py --url URL

 The quality can be specified as an additional parameter (1-95), then it will be saved in a different folder.
 Example:

-	python3 down-webp.py URL 50
+	python3 down-webp.py --url URL --quality 50
+	# saves downloaded images in (url)-images-50-down
-	# saves images in (url)-images-50
+	# saves compressed images in (url)-images-50-compressed

 The images have a prefix (order of the image).
+If this is not desired, call the script as follows:

+	python3 down-webp.py --url URL --no_prefix True

+If the files should not be converted to webp, also add this parameter:

+	--no_webp True

 ## Image file types
 converted to lowercase automatically